 Episodes of “Tanchaz Talk Interviews” are available:

-• in audio podcast form on all popular podcast platforms (please subscribe), including Apple, Google, and Spotify;
+• in audio podcast form on all popular podcast platforms (please subscribe), including Apple and Spotify;

 • on YOUTUBE (video – please subscribe); and